Quadtree/docker-utility-images/README.md

 # Building
 * ./build.sh

 If the build fails with weird errors from apt-get, the problem is probably that the cache is out of date.
-Run `docker system prune`.
+Run the offending build with `--no-cache` before the `-t`.

 # Image Running Commands